Market Tight? Don’t Find New Clients, Make Them.

 Effective training is not a one-time event.
 Make training a process you regularly repeat.

 Purchase your content curriculum

 Educational content sounds like a great idea, but it’s hard to create.
 Most people don’t have the time to develop this kind of curriculum in-house.
 Find an outside vendor who knows your industry and can help you create the right content to sell the value of your services.

 Find ways to reach the most people with the greatest impact for the lowest cost.
-Often, a mix of media is most effective (e.g., direct mail, e-mail, in person).
+Often, a mix of media is most effective (e.g., direct mail, e-mail, in-person, social media, video).